YunshanDYS/YunshanDYS.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my homepage!
-I am an incoming postdoctoral fellow in the Department of Applied Mathematics and Statistics at Johns Hopkins University, where I will work under the supervision of Prof. Yanxun Xu.
+I am a postdoctoral fellow in the Department of Applied Mathematics and Statistics at Johns Hopkins University, where I work under the supervision of Prof. Yanxun Xu.
 I completed my PhD in Statistics and Data Science at the University of Texas at Austin supervised by Prof. Peter Müller.
 Prior to UT Austin, I earned a Bachelor’s degree in Math from Fudan University in China.

 ## Research Interests